tyhopp/t-rss-reader/infra/README.md

   - `GET` gets all feeds
   - `PUT` upserts a feed
   - `DELETE` deletes a feed
-- `/entries`
+- `/entries?url=[FEED_URL]`
-  - `POST` takes a feed url and fetches its entries.
+  - `GET` gets a feed url's entries.
 Necessary because most feeds in the wild do not respond with a permissive `Access-Control-Allow-Origin` header, which makes requests to those resources in the browser fail with a CORS error

 See lambda function handler code for the exact signatures.